Fontina Val d'Aosta PDO

-The texture of Fontina is very smooth, dense and supple, with occasional holes, and the paste is pale yellow.
+Fontina has an aromatic, slightly pungent aroma and a thin rind that ranges from reddish yellow to dark brown in color.
+Its texture is very smooth, dense, and supple, with occasional holes, and the paste is pale yellow.

 Flavors are subtle but complex.
 It has savory notes of fruit, grass, earth, and cellar that are balanced by a gentle sweetness.

 Pair Fontina with dry, fruity white wines, preferably from the Aosta valley.